 - Understand Ice

-Community Overdose Prevention and Education (COPE) is saving lives by supporting health professionals to provide prevention training including information on and access to the overdose reversal drug naloxone to people most at risk of opioid overdose and those most likely to witness overdose.
+Community Overdose Prevention and Education (COPE) is saving lives by supporting health professionals through prevention training.
+This includes providing information on and access to the overdose reversal drug naloxone to people most at risk of opioid overdose and those most likely to witness overdose.

 International Overdose Awareness Day

-International Overdose Awareness Day is a campaign that promotes drug overdose prevention and awareness messages and supports families who have lost loved ones to overdose.
+International Overdose Awareness Day is an initiative that promotes drug overdose prevention and awareness messages and supports families who have lost loved ones to overdose.

 The campaign runs throughout the year, culminating in high-profile support on 31 August when organisations all around the world run events and spread health and safety information.
 Most importantly, International Overdose Awareness Day allows people to come together and tackle overdose as a community.

 Young and Empowered Around Health